You don’t need to go far to learn something new.

 with their Jewishness.
 They would open a new experience in Jewish history, through which, as

-Wise put it, they “were no longer stranger; they are perfectly at home in this blessed country.”
+Wise put it, they “were no longer strangers; they are perfectly at home in this blessed country.”

 Dr. Goldman’s talk will explore the impact of Wise’s vision on Cincinnati Jews, the city of